 Creation Of a Style Guide For Your Brand

 The creation of a style guide or brand guide for your business is key to the consistency of your brand.
-A brand style guide is your instruction manual as to how your brand should be communicated at every level, on every medium, at all times.
+A brand style guide is your instruction manual as to how your brand should be communicated at every level, on every medium, and at all times.

 Your brand style guide is where you go to answer tougher branding questions.
 For example, the average Joe may think that your brand color palette is simply made up of greens and yellows, but a designer and marketer would know that these are very, very specific colors with very specific codes.

-The challenge is not that you don’t know these things, or that your marketing department will know these things, but people leave, change positions, among other things, a style guide is the easy way to onboard new designers, marketers, and just about anybody else who may be working with the brand.
+The challenge is not that you don’t know these things, or that your marketing department will know these things, but people leave, and change positions, among other things, a style guide is the easy way to onboard new designers, marketers, and just about anybody else who may be working with the brand.